Residential and Commercial Construction • Brick Masonry • Carpentry • Plumbing • Residential Wiring

 Acquire hands-on experience to build your skill set for the growing industry of construction trades.
 LLCC’s program, located at our Taylorville Outreach Center, provides students with practical experience in various facets of the construction trades including blueprint reading, carpentry, masonry, plumbing, wiring and more.
 Students can earn a certificate or applied science degree.
 Graduates of our program may work as construction laborers, construction supervisors/foremen, brick masons and construction carpenters.

-Employment of construction-related occupations is projected to grow 10 percent from 2014 through 2024, according to the U.S. Department of Labor.
+Employment of construction laborers is projected to grow 12.4 percent from 2016 through 2026, according to the U.S. Department of Labor.
+During that same time period, employment of brick masons is expected to grow 10.3 percent.
 Overall growth in the economy and population is projected to increase the demand for new buildings, roads and other structures, which will create new job openings for construction-related occupations.
-The median annual wage for all construction-related occupations was nearly $44,000 in May 2016.
+The median annual wage for construction laborers was $35,800 and was $50,950 for brick masons in 2018.

 Degree and Certificate Programs

 LLCC offers the following programs to successfully equip you for a career in construction occupations.
-Learn more about the courses for each program:
+Learn more about the course requirements for each program:

 Time to completion: 2 years